Tikquuss/competition/README.md

     - `model_tree.py`: contains our numpy implementation of random forest
     - `train_tree.py`: the script to be used to train a random forest
     - `hp_search_sklearn.py`: the script to run the hyperparameter search for decision trees (with sklearn implementation)
-    - `train_loop.sh`: train with several random seeds

 * Convolutional Neural Network
     - `model_cnn.py`: Implementation of our CNN models (smallCNN, bigCNN, RestNet ...)
     - `ResNet_general.py`: (we didn't use this): an implementation of ResNet50, ResNet101 and ResNet152 from https://github.com/JayPatwardhan/ResNet-PyTorch/blob/master/ResNet/ResNet.py
     - `train_cnn.py` : script to be used to train CNNs
+    - `train_loop.sh`: train with several random seeds
-    - `trainer.py` : contains the main Trainer class, which takes a model, its loss and its optimizer, trains it by keeping the parameters at each epoch, and returns the model.
+    - `trainer.py` : contains the main Trainer class, which takes a model, its loss and its optimizer, trains it by keeping the parameters at each epoch, and returns the model

 ## Requirements